 4. No tenses

 Mandarin doesn’t distinguish between yesterday, today and tomorrow.
-We also don’t have to differentiate “am, is, are, was, were”
+There is no need to differentiate “am, is, are, was, were”

 5. Neat use of numbers